 Be reasonable.
 You don't want to promise that you'll perform by a miraculous deadline then fail to do so.

 Support Your Financial Information

 Don't rely strictly on feasibility study conclusions to impress an investor.
-An experienced investor or lending institution will read your entire report and come to their own conclusions.
+An experienced investor or lending institution will read your entire report and come to their conclusions.
 It's therefore critical that the technical and financial data in your study reconcile.
 If other parts of your feasibility study show growth, you'll also have to project labor and other costs and the technical ability to support that growth.

-The technical component should serve as the written explanation of your financial data because it offers you a place to include detailed information about why an expense has been projected high or low.
+The technical component should serve as the written explanation of your financial data because it offers you a place to include detailed information as to why an expense has been projected high or low.
 You can explain why it's even necessary.
 It demonstrates to potential investors and lenders—and in some cases, potential clients—that you've thought about the long-term needs your business will have as it grows.

 Summary of the Technical Feasibility Study

 Be sure to include all the technical requirements of your business from production to customer receipt.
 This information will help investors know more about the operations of your business.

 Having a great idea for a product or business isn't enough—you have to show how you can make money from it.
 The technical feasibility study addresses the physical and logistical mechanics of it, and how you'll be able to get something into the product and back out the door to customers.